 The Application Process With Abnormal PSA

-Because elevated PSA could be indicative of so many medical conditions, the test alone should not prevent you from obtaining life insurance.
+Because elevated PSA could be indicative of so many medical conditions (or none at all), the test alone should not prevent you from obtaining life insurance.

-Underwriters who are not willing to look at your individual case may see a PSA that’s higher than 4.0 ng/mL and postpone until they have enough conclusive evidence of the state of your health.
-Others may request you have your prostate biopsied, for example, if it wasn’t already completed.
+Underwriters who are not willing to look at your individual case may see a PSA that’s higher than 4.0 ng/mL and postpone your approval until they have enough evidence to conclude the state of your health.
+Others may request you have your prostate biopsied, if that procedure wasn’t already completed.

 - Dates and results of multiple PSA tests

 Life Insurance Approval With Elevated PSA and Prostate Cancer

 Although the American Cancer Society reports an estimated 248,500 new cases of prostate cancer in the U.S. in 2021, only about 34,000 people will die from the disease.

 Because prostate cancer grows slowly and is extremely survivable, it’s one of the easiest cancers to underwrite for life insurance.

 Even if cancer is diagnosed following a PSA test, most health professionals recommend waiting before treating early-stage cancer.